rustysec/tidalwm/README.md

 ## Features
-Tidal is intended to be somewhat light on features and only handle the automatic placing of windows within the desktop.
+Tidal is intended to be somewhat light on features and only handle the automatic placement of windows within the desktop.
 You may move windows to other desktops or monitors using the mouse (drag and drop) or gnome's built in hotkeys.

 Currently only "spiral" tiling is supported, but i3/sway and binary splitting are